 Knab Finance, Bangalore-based Fintech firm (in India), provides unsecured working capital loans to small and medium-sized enterprises (SMEs).
 The loan application process is simple and hassles free.
 The firm raised more than 2.5 Cr from InCred and other firms in 2017, as reported on VCCircle.

 We all know about the exemplary success of Paytm.
-Innovation and user-centric empathetic UX design are the keys to success in the banking & finance sector.
+Innovation, Automation, and user-centric empathetic UX design are the keys to success in the banking & finance sector.
 Apart from ML & AI, API (Application Programming Interface) is the third strong pillar driving innovation in Fintech.
 The established banks are already feeling the heat.
 So, the banks are now taking the API route to tying up with innovative Fintech players in their endeavour to deliver modern solutions to customers.

 AI and machine learning have already impacted how we interact with financial services companies.
 We trust Amazon, Google, Apple, Flipkart, Paypal and Paytm as much as any of the banks, if not more.
 So, it’s a high time for the banks and financial institutions to exploit the advanced technologies.
 Currently, many Banks and financial institutions are increasing the applications of ML and AI in a range of services and products.
 Some of the key examples are assessing credit quality, insurance and automating customer interactions.
 While the Fintech players are leveraging ML and AI to disrupting the ecosystem, the hedge funds, brokers and investment firms are using ML & AI to find signals for higher uncorrelated returns and to optimize trade execution.
 Both public and private sector institutions may use these technologies for regulatory compliance, surveillance, data quality assessment and fraud detection.